 Adding Up Your Household Costs to Get Yourself Out of Debt

-To get yourself out of debt you must add up all that you owe and compare that to what you bring home in pay.
-In addition to this you need to make a household budget to better manage the income you have available.
+To get yourself out of debt, you must add up all you owe and compare that to what you bring home in pay.
+In addition to this, you need to make a household budget to manage better the income you have available.

-To do this, you need to dedicate a few hours and gather all the bills you owe and write them down.
+You need to dedicate a few hours and gather all the bills you owe and write them down to do this.
 Make sure to include utilities and all your credit cards.
 Write these amounts on the left side of a piece of paper.

-Subtract the payments you make per month on the bills from the amount you bring home total in your household.
+Subtract the payments you make per month on the bills from the amount you bring to the home total in your household.

-You might find the resulting figure a bit scary, and it should be if the amount you got is small or worse yet, a negative amount.
-The number you reached only includes the payments you make to bills and does not consider your food, clothing and entertainment needs.
+You might find the resulting figure a bit scary, and it should be if the amount you got is small or, worse yet, a negative amount.
+The number you reached only includes your payments to bills and does not consider your food, clothing, and entertainment needs.